mbaumer/us_hep_funding/docs/_states/IN.md

 <a name="IN-02"></a>
 [Back to top](#top)
 ## IN-02 -- Rep. Jackie Walorski (R)
+### Committees
+Jackie Walorski is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $0.00 in SC HEP grants.